Why Does Sleep Apnea Occur?

-Sleep apnea is a sleep disorder which needs to be treated so that you can sleep and remain productive during the day.
+Sleep apnea is a sleep disorder that needs to be treated so that you can sleep and remain productive during the day.
 Beyond Dental and Implant Center provides high quality, whole body, and airway-focused dentistry for the whole family!
 Dr. Cory Nguyen, our double board-certified dental implant and sleep dentistry doctor, provides personalized treatment plans specific to your needs.
-Call us today or schedule an appointment online.
+Contact us today or schedule an appointment online.
 We are accepting new patients.
-We have 2 convenient locations to serve you in Dallas TX, and Fort Worth TX.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Why does sleep apnea occur?